Yandex Cloud

 When a DBMS version becomes deprecated, Managed Service for ClickHouse® automatically sends email notifications to the owners of database clusters created with this version.

 New hosts can no longer be created using deprecated DBMS versions.
-Clusters on a deprecated version of ClickHouse® are updated according to the versioning policy.
+Clusters running a deprecated ClickHouse® version are updated according to the versioning policy.

-Owners of the affected DB clusters are notified of expected work times and DB availability in advance.
+Owners of the affected DB clusters are notified of an expected maintenance period and DB availability in advance.

 How do you calculate usage cost for a database host?How do you calculate usage cost for a database host?

-In Managed Service for ClickHouse®, the usage cost is calculated based on the following parameters:
+In Managed Service for ClickHouse®, the usage cost is calculated based on the following:

 • Selected host class.